davidbramsay/RemarkableTexts/README.md

 # Remarkable and Receipt Printer Texting Interface for OS X

+To read about this project, check out [this blog post](https://blog.davidbramsay.com/deconvergence/) or [the smartphone free experiment](https://eastcampus.davidbramsay.com) that David is running on himself.

 ![how texting works](https://github.com/dramsay9/RemarkableTexts/blob/main/pic1.png?raw=true)

 ![an example of what's printed.
 May your food arrive in a more timely manner than mine.](https://github.com/dramsay9/RemarkableTexts/blob/main/pic2.png?raw=true)